Lum-Studio/Bedrock-Fluids-API/FluidsAPI.md

 ### 1. Python Generators

--   **`fluids_geometry.py`**: Generates `fluid_geometry.json`, which contains the definitions for all the possible 3D models (geometries) of the fluid.
-It creates different models for various fluid depths and flow directions (including cardinal and diagonal slopes).
+-   **`generate_fluid_assets.py`**: Generates `fluid_geometry.json` (all possible 3D models for fluid depths and slopes) and `fluid_block_permutations.json` (the permutations linking block states to a geometry).
--   **`perm_generator_sen.py`**: Generates `fluid_block_permutations.json`, which defines the permutations that link specific block states (like `fluid_state` and `slope`) to the corresponding geometry from `fluid_geometry.json`.
+-   **`build_fluids.py`**: An **incomplete** compiler script intended to automate the entire process of creating fluids from a config file.
+See `COMPILER_DESIGN.md` for its intended functionality.

 ### 2. Behavior Pack (`BP fluids`)

--   **`blocks/custom_fluid.json`**: The core block definition file.
-It defines the `lumstudio:oil` block, its possible states (`fluid_state`, `slope`, `lumstudio:depth`, etc.), and attaches the custom script component `lumstudio:fluidBehavior`.
+-   **`blocks/custom_fluid.json`**: An example block definition file.
+It defines the `lumstudio:oil` block and its possible states (`lumstudio:depth`, `slope`, `fluid_state`, etc.).
--   **`scripts/SenFluids.js`**: This script registers and implements the `lumstudio:fluidBehavior` custom component.
-This component is the brain of the fluid, reacting to game events like `onPlace`, `onTick`, and `onPlayerDestroy`.
-It's responsible for updating the fluid's state based on its surroundings.
+-   **`scripts/API.js`**: The brain of the fluid simulation.
+It contains the core `fluidUpdate` function that calculates how a fluid block should fall, spread to neighbors, or dry up based on its surroundings.
+It also contains the central `Queues` object where all active fluids must be registered.
--   **`scripts/NeighborChanged.js`**: A critical and innovative part of the API.
-Since Bedrock has no native `onNeighborChanged` event, this script simulates it.
-It monitors the blocks adjacent to a fluid block and triggers updates when they change.
-This is achieved through an efficient, cooperative scanning loop that minimizes performance impact.
+-   **`scripts/BlockUpdate.js`**: A critical and innovative part of the API that simulates a universal `onNeighborChanged` event.
+Since Bedrock has no native support for this, this script listens to a wide array of game events (player actions, pistons, explosions) and overrides native `Block.setPermutation()` methods to detect any block change in the world.
+When a change is detected, it notifies the core `API.js` script.
--   **`scripts/fluids.js`**: This script contains duplicated and sometimes conflicting logic, but its primary intended role is to handle direct player interactions with the fluid, such as placing/taking fluid with a bucket, and applying effects like buoyancy and fog.
-It also contains the core fluid update logic (`fluidBasic`) and a system for queuing block updates.
+-   **`scripts/fluids.js`**: This script handles direct player interactions with fluids.
+This includes the logic for placing fluid from a bucket and picking it up with an empty bucket.
+It also manages applying effects to players inside a fluid, such as buoyancy and fog.
 -   **`scripts/queue.js`**: Implements the `FluidQueue` class, a system for managing and processing fluid block updates over time.
 This prevents the game from being overwhelmed by too many simultaneous updates, which is crucial for performance.
-It processes a limited number of updates per tick from an `optimized` queue and handles high-priority updates in an `instant` queue.
+It processes a limited number of updates per tick.

 ### 3. Resource Pack (`RP fluids`)

--   **`models/`**: This directory would contain the `fluid_geometry.json` generated by the Python script.
+-   **`models/`**: This directory contains the `fluid_geometry.json` generated by the Python script.
 -   **`textures/`**: Contains the image files for the fluid's appearance.
 -   **`blocks.json`**: A standard resource pack file that maps the `lumstudio:oil` block to its textures and models.

 ## How it Works: The Fluid Lifecycle

-1.  **Placement**: A player places a fluid block (e.g., from a bucket).
+1.  **Placement**: A player places a fluid block using a bucket.
+The `placeOrTakeFluid` function in `fluids.js` handles this.
-2.  **Initialization**: The `onPlace` event in `SenFluids.js` fires.
-It initializes the block's states (depth, slope, etc.) and registers it with the `NeighborChanged.js` monitor.
-3.  **Update Trigger**: The fluid's state needs to be updated in two scenarios:
-    -   **Periodic Tick**: The `onTick` event in `SenFluids.js` fires regularly.
-    -   **Neighbor Change**: The `NeighborChanged.js` monitor detects a change in an adjacent block (e.g., a block is broken) and triggers an update.
-4.  **State Calculation**: When an update is triggered, the `fluidBasic` function (in `fluids.js`) is called via the `FluidQueue`.
-This function:
+2.  **Update Trigger**: The placement of the new block (or any other world change) is detected by `BlockUpdate.js`.
+3.  **Queueing**: `BlockUpdate.js` triggers the listener in `API.js`.
+The listener checks if the changed block is a fluid and, if so, adds it (and its neighbors) to the appropriate `FluidQueue`.
+4.  **Processing**: On a regular system interval (`system.runInterval`), the `FluidQueue` processes a few blocks from its queue.
+For each block, it calls the `fluidUpdate` function from `API.js`.
-    -   Checks the surrounding blocks (above, below, and horizontally).
-    -   Determines if the fluid should flow, fall, or be removed.
-    -   Calculates the new depth and slope.
+5.  **State Calculation**: `fluidUpdate` checks the surrounding blocks (above, below, and horizontally) and determines if the fluid should flow down, spread sideways, or be removed.
+It calculates the new depth for any new fluid blocks.
-5.  **Permutation Update**: The script updates the block's permutation with the newly calculated states.
+6.  **Permutation Update**: The script updates the block's permutation with the newly calculated states (depth, slope, etc.).
-6.  **Rendering**: The game client sees the new permutation and, based on the rules in `fluid_block_permutations.json`, selects the correct geometry from `fluid_geometry.json` to render, creating the visual effect of flowing fluid.
+7.  **Rendering**: The game client sees the new permutation and, based on the rules in `fluid_block_permutations.json`, selects the correct geometry from `fluid_geometry.json` to render, creating the visual effect of flowing fluid.

-## How to Use and Extend
+## How to Use and Extend (Manual Process)

-To create a new custom fluid:
+To create a new custom fluid, you must currently perform these steps manually:

-1.  **Configure Generators**: Modify the Python scripts (`fluids_geometry.py` and `perm_generator_sen.py`) to define the properties of your new fluid (e.g., name, texture paths).
-2.  **Generate Assets**: Run the Python scripts to generate the corresponding `fluid_geometry.json` and `fluid_block_permutations.json`.
+1.  **Create Assets**: Create texture files for your fluid and its bucket.
-3.  **Update Resource Pack**:
+2.  **Update Resource Pack**:
-    -   Add the generated JSON files to your resource pack.
+    -   Add texture definitions to `terrain_texture.json` and `item_texture.json`.
-    -   Add the necessary textures for your new fluid.
-    -   Update `blocks.json` to define your new fluid block's appearance.
+    -   Add a block definition to `blocks.json` mapping your fluid block to its textures.
-4.  **Update Behavior Pack**:
+3.  **Update Behavior Pack**:
     -   Create a new block definition file (e.g., `my_new_fluid.json`) in the `blocks` folder.
-    -   In this file, define your block and attach the `"lumstudio:fluidBehavior"` custom component.
+    -   Create a bucket item definition file in the `items` folder.
+Remember to give it a `placer:<your_fluid_id>` tag.
-    -   In `fluids.js`, create a new `FluidQueue` instance for your new fluid type and register it.
+    -   In `API.js`, import `FluidQueue` and add a new instance for your fluid to the `Queues` object.
-5.  **Refine Logic**: If your new fluid has unique behaviors, you may need to modify the logic in `fluids.js` and `SenFluids.js`.
-Given the duplicated code, a refactor to consolidate the logic into a single, clear system is highly recommended.
+4.  **Run the Game**: The system will now recognize and update your new fluid.